Ultimate Guide to Eloping in the Outer Hebrides (2026 Edition)

 - Fees: M10 submission – £100 per person; marriage certificate £10.
 Outdoor/remote spots may incur extra travel costs for officials.

-Contact the local registrar early (e.g., via Comhairle nan Eilean Siar council) for island-specific advice.
+Contact the local registrar early (via Comhairle nan Eilean Siar council) for island-specific advice.

 Best Locations for Your Elopement